kamitor/Cotit/Vision Four.md

-Vision:COTIT: Unveiling the Future of Supply Chain Excellence - Where Transparency, Integrity, and Sustainability Intersect.
+Vision:Cotit: Unveiling the Future of Supply Chain Excellence - Where Transparency, Integrity, and Sustainability Intersect.

 Mission Statement 1: